stellarshenson/cookiecutter-data-science/STELLARS_CCDS_PHILOSOPHY.md

 This fork of cookiecutter-data-science emphasizes **simplicity**, **separation of concerns**, and **minimal boilerplate** for data science projects.

+## Guiding Philosophy

+**Promote best practices, not proliferate outdated ones.**

+Project templates shape how thousands of developers work.
+A cookiecutter template isn't just scaffolding - it's an opinionated statement about how projects should be structured.
+We have a responsibility to:

+- **Adopt modern tooling** - Use uv over pip where appropriate, ruff over flake8+black+isort
+- **Deprecate legacy patterns** - Remove virtualenvwrapper support, drop outdated Python versions
+- **Simplify where possible** - One way to do things well, not five ways to do them poorly
+- **Keep dependencies minimal** - Separate dev from production, don't ship testing frameworks

+Every choice in this template should answer: "Is this how we'd recommend someone start a new project today?"

 ## Core Principles

 ### 1. Lightweight Production, Comprehensive Development